bowei/dock8s/README.md

 ## Serve API docs

-Start a web server on localhost, serving the APIs in the `./apis` directory:
+Start a web server on localhost, serving the APIs in the `./apis` directory.

 ```
 dock8s -serve ./apis
 ```

 dock8s will watch the directory for any changes and regenerate the docs as they change.
+Documentation will be generated for any subdirs detected to contain Kubernetes API definitions

-Specify multiple API directories to include all of them in the docs:
+Specify multiple specific API directories to include.
+This is useful if you want to omit alpha or beta API directories:

 ```
-dock8s -serve ./apis/v1alpha1 ./apis/v1beta1 ./apis/v1
+dock8s -serve ./apis/v1beta1 ./apis/v1
 ```

 ## Generate API docs